Know Your Sweepers: 3 Types of Power Sweeping Equipment | 1-800-SWEEPER

 Regenerative Air Sweeper Truck

-The third generation of sweeper trucks use a blower wheel, powered by an engine or hydraulics to create a blast of air onto the pavement surface.
+The third generation of sweeper trucks use a blower wheel, powered by an engine or hydraulics to create a knife’s edge blast of air, from under the pickup head, onto the pavement surface.
 The regenerative air sweeping system pushes a curtain of air across the entire sweeper pick-up head, suspending surface debris with a blast of air which circulates through the head depositing the material into the hopper with the air then continuing through a dust separator and back to the head, without exhausting air into the environment.
 This technology of sweeping can dislodge debris in cracks and crevices common on paved surfaces.

 Used For: Commercial & Industrial Fugitive Dust Control Sweeping, Municipal Street Sweeping, Parking Lot Sweeping, Warehouse Sweeping